danhitchcock/nano_tipper_z/README.md

 'opt-in' - Reenables your account.
 Your Nano may or may not still be available.
 ```
 ### Control TipBot Behavior On Your Subreddit
 If you are a moderator of a subreddit, and would like to tipping to your sub, use the `subreddit` command.
-For example, for me to activate tipping on my /r/banano_reddit_tipper subreddit, I send a PM to the bot saying:
+For example, for me to activate tipping on my /r/banano_tipbot subreddit, I send a PM to the bot saying:

-`subreddit banano_reddit_tipper activate`
+`subreddit banano_tipbot activate`

 This will allow the bot to look for !ban commands and respond to posts.
 -or- If I don't want the bot to respond, but still want tips:

-`subreddit banano_reddit_tipper activate silent`
+`subreddit banano_tipbot activate silent`

 -or- for a cleaner tipbot response:

-`subreddit banano_reddit_tipper activate minimal`
+`subreddit banano_tipbot activate minimal`

 To deactivate, simply PM

-`subreddit banano_reddit_tipper deactivate`
+`subreddit banano_tipbot deactivate`

 ### Here's a few other great links:
 [Banano Subreddit](https://reddit.com/r/banano) -- Post any questions about Banano Tipper